meltwater/gen_rmq/README.md

 # GenAMQP

 GenAMQP is a set of [behaviours](https://hexdocs.pm/elixir/behaviours.html) meant to be used to create RabbitMQ consumers and publishers.
+Internally it is using [AMQP](https://github.com/pma/amqp) elixir RabbitMQ client.
+The idea is to reduce boilerplate consumer / publisher code, which usually includes:

+* creating connection / channel and keeping it in a state
+* creating and binding queue
+* handling reconnections / consumer cancellations

 The project currently provides the following functionality:

 - `GenAMQP.Consumer` - a behaviour for implementing RabbitMQ consumers
 - `GenAMQP.Publisher` - a behaviour for implementing RabbitMQ publishers
+- `GenAMQP.Processor` - a behaviour for implementing RabbitMQ message processor
 - `GenAMQP.RabbitCase` - test utilities for RabbitMQ ([example usage](test/gen_amqp_test.exs))

 ## Examples